 Doctor of Business Administration.
 All coursework must be completed within six years of when the first doctoral course is taken at Anderson University.
 All coursework must be completed with a cumulative GPA of 3.0 or better.
 A maximum of two grades below B- in coursework taken at Anderson University can be counted toward the fulfillment of requirements.
-Successful completion of qualifying exams, successful completion of a dissertation proposal defense, and successful completed within three years of the time coursework is completed.
+Successful completion of qualifying exams, successful completion of a dissertation proposal defense, and successful completion of a dissertation in the student's major field are required.
+Dissertation must be completed within three years of the time coursework is completed.
 Students may petition the program director for an extension.

 Master of Business Administration.
-Complete 37 hours of required coursework.
-Maintain a cumulative 3.0 GPA in all work, submit a work portfolio, pay all tuition and fees, and complete of all requirements within five years.
-Students may petition the program director for an extension.
+Complete a minimum of 37 hours of required coursework.
+Earn the grade of "C" or above in all required courses, maintain a cumulative 3.0 GPA in all courses counting toward the degree, submit a work portfolio, pay all tuition and fees, and complete of all requirements within five years.
+Students may petition the program director for an extension beyond the five year limit.